-Instead of adding refined sugar and cream, we can put all kinds of berries in the mix.
-Fresh blueberries, raspberries, strawberries and blackberries (and many others) are rich in antioxidants and a perfect addition to porridge, just like jam.
+Instead of adding jams with refined sugar to your oats, you can put all kinds of berries in the mix.
+Fresh blueberries, raspberries, strawberries and blackberries (and many others) are rich in antioxidants and a perfect addition to porridge.

 Some processed foods and refined sugars can aggravate inflammation.
 As with any healthy diet, try to avoid them.